 I am a graduate of the University of Texas at El Paso.
 I received a Bachelor of Arts with a focus in Spanish and a minor in Education.
 Since I graduated, I started a coaching program at a middle school and I have eleven years of teaching experience with students from all ages.
 I have traveled abroad and I have worked with a very diverse group of students from Mexico, Ukraine, and within the U.S. As a teacher, I received a National Award for Teachers awarded to teachers selected by their students from all over the nation.
 It was my passion to learn and coach that taught me that education was what I wanted to pursue in my life.
 I feel that a great teacher not only helps students love the subjects, but strives to guide students to nourish values to be able to complement their education and make it meaningful for life.
 In my spare time I enjoy painting, reading, dancing, writing, and all outdoor activities.

-University of Texas at El Paso - Bachelor´s Degree, Spanish
+Undergraduate Degree: University of Texas at El Paso - Bachelors, Spanish

 2nd Grade Reading

 2nd Grade Writing